neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 	  persistence:
 	    doctrine:
 	      enable: FALSE
-	    backendOptions:
-	      dataSourceName: 'sqlite:%FLOW3_PATH_DATA%Persistent/Objects.db'
-	      username: ''
-	      password: ''
-	      # set the following to null to have them ignored
-	      driver: ''
-	      path: ''
-	      dbname: ''

-Using different database systems is possible, as long as there is a PDO driver available in PHP.
-The syntax to use for ``dataSourceName`` depends on the PDO driver used, consult the PHP documentation for that.

-When installing other backend packages, like CouchDB, the needed object configuration should be contained in them, for the connection settings, consult the package's documentation.
+When installing generic backend packages, like CouchDB, the needed object configuration should be contained in them, for the connection settings, consult the package's documentation.